-- (1) the governing body of the Tribe in place as of the date of enactment of this Act: or - (2) any subsequent governing body elected in accordance with the election procedures specified in the governing documents of the Tribe.
+- (1) the governing body of the Tribe in place as of the date of enactment of this Act; or - (2) any subsequent governing body elected in accordance with the election procedures specified in the governing documents of the Tribe.

-(a) In General.-If, not later than 25 years after the date of enactment of this Act, the Tribe transfers to the Secretary land within the boundaries of New Kent County, James City County, Charles City County, or Henrico County, Virginia, the Secretary shall take the land into trust for the benefit of the Tribe.
-Any land taken into trust for the benefit of the Tribe pursuant to this subsection shall be considered part of the reservation of the Tribe.

-(b) GAMING.-The Tribe may not conduct gaming activities as a matter of claimed inherent authority or under the authority of any Federal law, including the Indian Gaming Regulatory Act (25 U.S.C.
+- (a) In General.-Upon the request of the Tribe, the Secretary of the Interior- (1) shall take into trust for the benefit of the Tribe any land held in fee by the Tribe that was acquired by the Tribe on or before January 1, 2007, if such lands are located within the boundaries of New Kent County, James City County, Charles City County, or Henrico County, Virginia; and - (2) may take into trust for the benefit of the Tribe any land held in fee by the Tribe, if such lands are located within the boundaries of New Kent County, James City County, Charles City County, or Henrico County, Virginia. - (b) DEADLINE FOR DETERMINATION.-The Secretary shall make a final written determination not later than three years of the date which the Tribe submits a request for land to be taken into trust under subsection (a)(2) and shall immediately make that determination available to the Tribe. - (c) RESERVATION STATUS.-Any land taken into trust for the benefit of the Tribe pursuant to this paragraph shall, upon request of the Tribe, be considered part of the reservation of the Tribe. - (d) GAMING.-The Tribe may not conduct gaming activities as a matter of claimed inherent authority or under the authority of any Federal law, including the Indian Gaming Regulatory Act (25 U.S.C.
 2701 et seq.) or under any regulations thereunder promulgated by the Secretary or the National Indian Gaming Commission.